 In 2005, an earlier Canadian government promised a bill that would restrict drug exports in response to similar U.S. proposals to allow imports.
 The Canadian government never followed through.

 ♦ Canada’s prices are cheaper than the U.S. but they tend to be more than what most Europeans pay.

 If U.S. imports or manufacturers actually create shortages and start driving up prices in Canada then we can expect push back on U.S. imports.

 “There’s no question that Americans are paying too much for drugs”, says Amir Attaran, a health-law specialist at the University of Ottawa.
 “But ... tapping out your neighbor is a nasty, rotten thing to do.”

 What to expect

-It is not likely that we will see any reining in of drug prices in the near future.
-The GOP will continue to resist anything that even remotely resembles a type of price control.
+It is not likely that we will see any broad reining in of drug prices in the near future.
+The GOP continues to resist anything that even remotely resembles a type of price control.

 Follow the money

 Seventy-two senators and 302 member of the House of Representatives cashed checks from the pharmaceutical industry ahead of the 2020 election.
 This is more than two-thirds of Congress.